haoxsia/haoxsia.github.io/_research/others-cnts.md

 ## Preface

 Single-walled carbon nanotubes (SWCNTs) have been expected to be a promising candidate for microelectronics and optoelectronics applications due to their excellent optical, electrical, and mechanical properties [^1].
-However, as-synthesized SWCNTSs are mixtures of metallic SWCNTs (m-SWCNTs) and semiconducting SWCNTS (s-SWCNTs), which hinders their practical uses in high-performance electronics and photovoltaic devices.
+However, as-synthesized SWCNTs are mixtures of metallic SWCNTs (m-SWCNTs) and semiconducting SWCNTs (s-SWCNTs), which hinders their practical uses in high-performance electronics and photovoltaic devices.
 Fortunately, many post-synthetic sorting methods have been well developed to eliminate such barrier, including density gradient ultracentrifugation [^2], DNA molecule wrapping [^3] or conjugated polymer wrapping [^4].
 Here, we choose conjugated polymer wrapping to sort s-SWCNTs because of its high selectivity, high yield and easy implementation.

 ## UV-vis-NIR absorption spectroscopy of PFT-sorted s-SWCNTs